-Non-fullerene ternary organic solar cells (OSCs) are new promising candidates for future application in the area of organic photovoltaics.
-However, the low short-circuit current (JSC) is still the limitation of pursuing higher power conversion efficiency (PCE).
-Maximizing the JSC is one of the critical elements toward enabling high performance of OSCs.
-To improve the JSC of the non-fullerene ternary OSCs based on poly[[2,6′-4,8-di(5-ethylhexylthienyl)benzo[1,2-b;3,3-b]dithiophene][3-fluoro-2[(2-ethylhexyl)carbonyl]thieno[3,4-b]thiophenediyl]]:3,9-bis(2-methylene-(3-(1,1-dicyanomethylene)-indanone) -5,5,11,11-tetrakis(4-hexylphenyl)-dithieno[2,3-d:2′,3′-d′]-s-indaceno[1,2-b:5,6-b′]-dithiophene (ITIC) (PTB7-Th:ITIC), a polymer of poly[N-9′′-hepta-decanyl-2,7-carbazole-alt-5,5-(4′,7′-di-2-thienyl-2′,1′,3′-benzothiadiazole) (PCDTBT) is introduced into the binary system.
-It is proved that PCDTBT is embedded in both PTB7-Th and ITIC introducing dual Förster Resonance Energy Transfer (FRET) effects in the ternary system.
-In addition, the PCDTBT may decrease the molecular coherent lengths of PTB7-Th and ITIC and influence the charge transport.
-Furthermore, the PCDTBT can also decrease the d-spacing of π–π stacking of PTB7-Th and ITIC, which can increase the intermolecular charge hopping efficiency.
-With appropriate amount of PCDTBT doping in the system, the JSC can increase from 13.89 to 16.71 mA cm−2.
-The increased JSC results in an enhancement of PCE by 15%, which indicates that introducing dual FRET effects is an effective way to enhance the JSC and thus the performance of the OSCs.
+Non-fullerene ternary organic solar cells (OSCs) are new promising candidates for future applications in the area of organic photovoltaics.
+However, their low short-circuit current (JSC) values impede efforts at increasing their power conversion efficiency (PCE) levels.
+Maximizing the JSC is one of the critical elements for enabling high performances of OSCs.
+To improve the JSC of the non-fullerene ternary OSCs based on poly[[2,6′-4,8-di(5-ethylhexylthienyl)benzo[1,2-b:3,3-b]dithiophene][3-fluoro-2[(2-ethylhexyl)carbonyl]thieno[3,4-b]thiophenediyl]]:3,9-bis(2-methylene-(3-(1,1-dicyanomethylene)-indanone))-5,5,11,11-tetrakis(4-hexylphenyl)-dithieno[2,3-d:2′,3′-d′]-s-indaceno[1,2-b:5,6-b′]-dithiophene (PTB7-Th:ITIC), a polymer of poly[N-9′′-hepta-decanyl-2,7-carbazole-alt-5,5-(4′,7′-di-2-thienyl-2′,1′,3′-benzothiadiazole)] (PCDTBT) was added to the binary system.
+The PCDTBT was shown to embed in both PTB7-Th and ITIC, and introduced dual Förster resonance energy transfer (FRET) effects in the resulting ternary system.
+In addition, the PCDTBT may have decreased the molecular coherence lengths of PTB7-Th and ITIC and influenced the charge transport.
+Furthermore, the PCDTBT apparently also decreased the d-spacing of the π–π stacking of PTB7-Th and ITIC, which likely increased the intermolecular charge hopping efficiency.
+Doping an appropriate amount of PCDTBT in the system yielded an increase in the JSC from 13.89 to 16.71 mA cm−2.
+The increased JSC resulted in a 15% enhancement of the PCE, which indicated that introducing dual FRET effects is an effective way to enhance the JSC and thus the performance of the OSCs.